jsdelivrbot/fullstack-microservices-1/README.md

 * Commented out link import for the activity service

 We end up with the pattern 'activity:entry' with no activity component on the page.
-When 'service1:action1' returns and runs act() on 'activity:entry', stager sends the 'activity:component' message and imports it.
+When 'service1:action1' returns and sends the msg act('activity:entry',fn), stager first sends the 'activity:component' message to import the activity component.
 Then 'activity:entry' is allowed to continue, hitting the local transport.

 # Hacky stuff (that I can remember)